melv80/kudos/README.md

 ## You are invited to contribute
 If you want to contribute to the project feel free to do a pull request or just contact me.

+## Planned Features
+### Near Future
+- duplicate check during import from confluence and run imports on a cron schedule (@Scheduled)
+- select week you want to display data for (default last week)

+### Far Future
+- LDAP login / auth
+- cards are beeing dedicated to user ids not just textual mentioned in the card
+- a like system for cards
+- reputation high score for people beeing thanked